We are responsible for naming our assets included roads, parks and other places.

 - Right of way behind 61-73 Reid Street Fitzroy North

-If you would like to make a submission about any of these road names, it would be useful to have a read over this summary of the road naming rules first.
+If you would like to make a submission about a future naming process, it would be useful to have a read over this summary of the road naming rules first.

 Recent place naming proposals

 The following places have been recently named by Council: